rockyrock39/AI_Projects/Ai-support-assistant/README.md

 - Avoids external APIs beyond the provided lab endpoint.

 ## 📜 License
-TCS Internal – For hackathon use.
+XXX Internal – For hackathon use.